k-paxian/dart-json-mapper/README.md

     * *scheme* dynamic [Scheme](#schemes) marker to associate this meta information with particular mapping scheme
     * *converter* Declares custom converter instance, to be used for annotated field serialization / deserialization
     * *converterParams* A `Map` of parameters to be passed to the converter instance
+    * *flatten* Declares annotated field to be flattened and merged with the host object
     * *notNull* A bool declares annotated field as NOT NULL for serialization / deserialization process
     * *required* A bool declares annotated field as required for serialization / deserialization process i.e. needs to be present explicitly
     * *ignore* A bool declares annotated field as ignored so it will be excluded from serialization / deserialization process